LaunchCodeEducation/skills-back-end-java/materials/assignments/blogz/README.md

 *Note:* You do not need to implement paging, as we did in the Python version of this assignment

 ### Some Tips
 - When creating a new model object, be sure to use the appropriate DAO to save it.
+You'll need to do something like `userDao.save(newUser)`.
 - **Read all of the starter code**.
 There are lots of helpful methods that you may want to use, but we don't spell them all out here.
 - If you have any questions about how something should work, look at your Python version of this app for guidance.
+- We've covered everything that you need to know, but we're not laying out all of the details here.
+Look back at source code from previous assignments and walkthroughs if you get stuck.

 ## Turning It In